0xDBFB7/scientific_standards/README.md

 However, systems engineering frowns on the idea of considering failures as exceptions: human factors dictate that some scientists of good concience can make silly mistakes.

-Best practices are often scattered about in decades or centures of literature; techniques are "pushed back" into antiquity
+Best practices are often scattered throughout decades or centuries of literature; techniques are "pushed back" into antiquity.

+> "[ideas] that we all hope you have learned in studying science in school-we never explicitly say what this is, but just hope that you catch on by all the  examples of scientific investigation.
+It is interesting, therefore, to bring it out now and speak of it explicitly."

+Beyond books, there is no "central clearinghouse" of things which must be followed.

 Despite an arduous literature review, several techniques were missed.